dustinpianalto/snowflake/README.md

 # snowflake
-An implementation of a Twitter Snowflake server written in Rust
+An implementation of a Twitter Snowflake server written in Golang